 The umbrella policy would help cover anything the auto policy did not.

-USAA members can log into their account and receive a free quote.
+If you're already a USAA member, you can log into their account and receive a free quote.

-USAA's umbrella policy covers the member, their spouse, and any resident relatives in the household — anywhere in the world.
+USAA's umbrella insurance product covers the member, their spouse, and any resident relatives in the household — anywhere in the world.

 USAA does not have many personal insurance reviews on BestCompany.com.
 While the lack of reviews makes conclusions unavailable, it is promising that USAA has received primarily positive reviews.